KNOWLEDGEIndex

 KnowledgeWhat Really Sets MOQ and Lead Time: Dye-Lot Math

 What sets the minimum order quantity and lead time for a colour is not knitting capacity; it is the economics of the minimum dye lot that fills a machine, plus the lab-dip approval cycle.
 All week and quantity figures are representative.
+The approved lot passes ASTM D5430 four-point inspection and ISO 105 fastness checks.

 KnowledgeManufacturing Programmes